uz18/antiSpam-POC/README.md

 * It uses a series of randomly sorted JavaScript challenges to identify the presence of headless browsers, such as Puppeteer, Puppeteer Stealth, Selenium, etc.
 * My goal with this project is to be able to prevent automated requests on my personal projects while capturing and storing as little personally identifiable information as possible. :)

-A big inspiration for this project has been [Challenger](https://github.com/wwhtrbbtt/Challenger) which also fingerprints the TLS client hello
+This project was largely inspired by [Challenger](https://github.com/wwhtrbbtt/Challenger), [https://abrahamjuliot.github.io/creepjs/](https://abrahamjuliot.github.io/creepjs/) and [https://www.browserscan.net/en](https://www.browserscan.net/en)

 ## How it Works
-- Challenge Generation: This project uses the [cy_jsvmp](https://github.com/2833844911/cy_jsvmp) library to compile and obfuscate a randomly ordered set of JavaScript challenges.
+- Challenge Generation: This project uses the [cy_jsvmp](https://github.com/2833844911/cy_jsvmp) library to compile and obfuscate a randomly ordered set of JavaScript challenges (currently 36 total).
 These challenges are designed to detect the presence of automated browsers.
 - Challenge Retrieval: The compiled challenges, which contain a unique challengeID, are exposed through the [/challenges](https://antibot.fly.dev/challenges) endpoint.
 Clients can retrieve the challenges by making a request to this endpoint.
 - Challenge Execution: The client-side (webpage) executes the received compiled challenges on the user's device.
 The challenges produce a result based on the detected browser environment and the unique order of the challenges.
 - Result Submission: The client submits the challenge result, along with the corresponding challengeID, to the [/submit](https://antibot.fly.dev/submit) endpoint.